Application and eligibility questions

 We all want what's best for today's youth and tomorrow's leaders - that means extending internet connectivity from their classrooms to their homes.
 Your participation in the program can help ensure we bridge the homework gap with the greatest impact locally and nationally.

-Local high schools and school districts that can identify, enroll and support a minimum
+Local school districts that can identify, enroll and support a minimum

-of 50 high school students and a maximum of 5,000 per year who do not have reliable high-speed Internet access at home.
+of 50 K-12 students and a maximum of 5,000 per year who do not have reliable high-speed Internet access at home.
 Schools are encouraged to use their Free and Reduced Price

 Lunch (FRPL) data to help identify eligible students.

-While applications must be submitted by the high school or school district (as they will be the official account holder on record for their students), we recognize the value non-profits can bring in closing the homework gap and encourage them to partner with their local schools to support the 1Million Project.
+While applications must be submitted by the school district (as they will be the official account holder on record for their students), we recognize the value non-profits can bring in closing the homework gap and encourage them to partner with their local schools to support the 1Million Project.

 We also encourage schools to bring together and dialogue with necessary committees and local non-profits that provide student support services, as well as gauge interest among parents.
 A robust community support system would be beneficial for schools in managing the 1Million Project and ensuring students maximize the value of this program.